Sprints Training for Speed

 Having good mobility and range of movement in your muscles allows your body to be able to perform all the training needed of a sprinter.

 As mentioned on the main page for this section, sprinting speed is about two things: moving your legs fast, and getting a good stride length on each stride.
-To maximise these things we will split this page into 3 parts.
+To improve these you can focus on:

 - Technique Development

 Much of these are covered within other parts of the website, which are referred to below.
 Here we will concentrate on what you should try to do, and use the other sections to help with the "how to do it" parts.

 Good running technique is vital in sprinting for 3 reasons: